By Emily Grund

 If the weather is nice during your stay, getting out on the river is an absolute must.
 Albany is more than just a city with tall buildings, it offers beautiful nature, unique culture, and fun entertainment too.

-Emily Grund is an Editorial Assistant at GoNOMAD at our office in South Deerfield, Massachusetts.
+Emily Grund is a former Editorial Assistant at GoNOMAD at our office in South Deerfield, Massachusetts.
+She now lives in Boston, MA.

 Latest posts by GoNomad (see all)